If you have any questions, don’t hesitate to email firstname.lastname@example.org or call 1-866-400-4001.

 Next up, social media.
 By posting the dog’s story in the appropriate spaces online, you can spread the word far and wide without ever leaving your house.

-If you live in Los Angeles, Dallas-Fort Worth, Houston, San Antonio, Phoenix, or the New York City (including Long Island and New Jersey) area, we recommend you download the Shadow app and create a listing for the found dog with pictures and details about them.
+If you live in any of the cities below, we recommend you download the Shadow app and create a listing for the found dog with pictures and details about them.
 This is especially important because the dog’s owner may have already created a listing in the app.
 Using Shadow’s photo-matching technology, the two listings can quickly be matched with a reunion soon to follow.